stevehook/learn-bb/README.md

+##Summary

 This is a learning project to get to understand backbone.js.

 I created a very simple application, in the spirit of the TODO list backbone.js sample app.
 It consists of a single-page Web app and a Sinatra back-end.
 All it does is store and retrieve 'documents' from the server.
-The 'database' is just an in-memory list so when you restart the server all your work will be lost, and replaced with the 3 sample documents that the database is primed with.
+The 'database' is just an in-memory list so when you restart the server all your work will be lost, and replaced with 3 seed documents that the database is primed with.

 ##Instructions